A. REID , R. JOHNSON AND D. GIBSON FOUNDATION OF HAITI

 The orphanage known as A. Reid & R. Johnson Foundation of Haiti is a non-profit charitable organization founded by Bro.
 Joseph Marcel, Sis.
 Aldith Reid, Sis.
 Daisna Gibson, and Pastor Rueben Johnson in 1995.
 It operates in Port-au- Prince, Haiti with thirty children, a director, four teachers, a cook, a washer, and a caretaker for the children.
-It is currently sponsored by the United Church of God (Seventh Day) located in Brooklyn, New York.
+It is currently sponsored by the United Church of God (Seventh Day) located in Lynbrook, New York.

 OUR MISSION STATEMENT